douglashill/douglashill.github.io/Content/2025/ai-assistant-preview.md

 title: AI Assistant beta in PDF Viewer
 description: We’ve [released an early preview of our new AI Assistant](), which uses Apple Intelligence to answer questions about PDF documents.
 This is using Apple’s Foundation Models, so documents and questions are processed on the device without being sent anywhere.
-[Try it on TestFlight](https://testflight.apple.com/join/6IMUtZ8n/).
+[Try it on TestFlight](https://testflight.apple.com/join/6IMUtZ8n/) (iPad/iPhone only).
 date: 2025-10-16T16:43:36+01:00
 %%%